Please see my full disclosure policy here for more information.

 France can be expensive, but Nice can be a budget travel oasis in an otherwise expensive country for thirsty, cash strapped travelers.
-There are a lot of great things to do in Nice France even if your budget is a little slim!
+There are a lot of great things to do in Nice France on a budget!

-Here are some budget travel tidbits that I picked up while traveling in Nice France:
+Here are some tips that I picked up while traveling to Nice France on a budget:

 Getting to Nice from the Airport:

 Most tourists fly into the international terminal at the nice airport.
 From here, the only bus options to get into the city are the Route 98 and 99 airport buses, for which there is a 6 Euro charge.
 This probably isn’t a bank breaker, but you can take the free shuttle over to the domestic terminal to take the Line 23 bus into the city for 1.50 Euro (less if you buy a pass of 10 tickets).

 Line 23 follows almost the exact same route as 98 and 99, an easy way to save some money right off the bat!

 Planning a trip soon?
 Help Support This Blog!Booking your hotels, apartments and tours through the following links sends a small commission my way that helps keep this blog running (and it doesn't cost you any more).

 Cheap Transportation around Nice: